marodrigues20/udemy_devops/Docker_Kubernets_CompleteGuide/Sections/section_15/readme.md

 some infrastructure that's going to make our desired state a reality.

 ## Kubernetes-ingress
-We are not using kubernetes-ingress, a project led by the company nginx. github.com/nginxinc/kubernetes-ingress It doesn't work in the same way of Ingress-ngixn.
+We are NOT using kubernetes-ingress, a project led by the company nginx. github.com/nginxinc/kubernetes-ingress It doesn't work in the same way of Ingress-ngixn.
 It is a totally separate project.

 ## Ingress-nginx